whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-kv-getting-started.md

 >
 >

-## Creating a hardened container (a vault) in Azure Stack to store and manage cryptographic keys and secrets
+## <a name="creating-a-hardened-container-a-vault-in-azure-stack-to-store-and-manage-cryptographic-keys-and-secrets"></a>Creating a hardened container (a vault) in Azure Stack to store and manage cryptographic keys and secrets
 In order to create a Vault, a tenant should first create a resource group.
 The following PowerShell commands create a resource group and then a Vault in that Resource Group.
 The example also includes the typical output from that cmdlet.

-### Creating a resource group:
+### <a name="creating-a-resource-group"></a>Creating a resource group:
     New-AzureRmResourceGroup -Name vaultrg010 -Location local -Verbose -Force

 Output: